Skip to main content

 content-digest

-Base64-encoded SHA-256 of body, wrapped in colons.
+Base64-encoded hash of body, wrapped in colons.
+Nopan responses use SHA-512 by default.

 content-type

-Media type of the body.
+Media type of the body, without parameters (e.g. charset), lowercased.

 application/json